MahaDAO/liquidity-contracts/README.md

 All LP tokens and positions get accumalated at the project's treasury.

-Contracts are also keeper-compatible, which allows to automate the adding of liquidity using any keeper interface (like Chainlink automations).
+Contracts are also keeper-compatible, which allows them to be automated using Chainlink automations or any keeper management software.

 > :warning: **Contracts are not audited**: These contracts are not audited and are susceptible to high slippage attacks.
 Use at your own risks.